trika-yoga/trikayoga.ru/sources/index.md

     ISBN: 978-90-78623-07-6
     link: https://www.researchgate.net/publication/332494763_The_Shiva_Sutra_of_Vasugupta_Sanskrit_and_English_Translation
     year: 2019

+  - title: Ṣaṭtriṁśattattva-sandoha
+    description: A Text of Trika Philosophy of Kashmir.
+With the commeatgry of Rajanaka Asanda Kavi
+    book: /books/Ṣaṭtriṁśattattva-sandoha.pdf
+    year: 1977

   - title: Tantrasara of Abhinavagupta.
     description: H.N.
 Chakravarty, Boris Marjanovic.
 283 pages
     book: /books/Tantrasara-of-Abhinavagupta.pdf